jovinann/SC1015-Mini-Project-Movie-Success-Predictor/README.md

 ### About:

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on movies from Netflix TV Shows and Movies in Kaggle Dataset.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on movies (from IMDB) in the years 1986-2016 in Kaggle Dataset.
 For detailed walkthrough, please view the source code in order from:

 1. [Data Cleaning and Preparation](./DataCleaningAndPreparation.ipynb)
 2. [Exploratory Data Analysis and Data Visualisation](./ExploratoryDataAnalysisAndDataVisualisation.ipynb)